seandstewart/bardly/pending/tragedies/othello/11-player.md

 'Tis oft with difference--yet do they all confirm
 A Turkish fleet, and bearing up to Cyprus.

+**DUKE OF VENICE**
+Nay, it is possible enough to judgment:
+I do not so secure me in the error,
+But the main article I do approve
+In fearful sense. /

 **Sailor**
 *\[Within]*
-What, ho! what, ho! what, ho! /
+/ What, ho! what, ho! what, ho!

 *Enter a Sailor*

 **DUKE OF VENICE**
-/ Now, what's the business?
+Now, what's the business?

 **Sailor**
 The Turkish preparation makes for Rhodes;